 Mayor's Downtown Homelessness Taskforce

-As an outcome of the Mayor’s Downtown Homeless Taskforce, the Urban Rest Stop (URS) was developed to (1) increase service points to people experiencing homelessness during the day, and (2) increase the capacity of services for the homeless population.
-Here, they provide numerous services and resources to people experiencing homelessness.
-Because of the success of the initiative, the Mayor included additional investment of funds in his budget to expand the program from 5 days to 7 days a week.
-By being open 7 days a week, this provides lots of opportunities for increased access to services for our homeless citizens.
+As an outcome of the Mayor’s Downtown Homelessness Taskforce, the Urban Rest Stop (URS) was developed to (1) increase service points to people experiencing homelessness during the day, and (2) increase the capacity of services for the homeless population.
+A collaboration between Sulzbacher, the Mental Health Resource Center (MHRC), and the City of Jacksonville, the Urban Rest Stop serves as the main access point for the homeless service system.
+It is a safe place that individuals can go during the day to rest and access critical resources to help end their homelessness.
+Because of the success of the initiative, Mayor Curry increased funding in his 2019-20 city budget to expand the program from five days to seven days a week which provides for increased access to services for our homeless citizens.
+Click here or see below to view the Urban Rest Stop Brochure.

 Mayor’s Downtown Homelessness Taskforce - Founding Organizations: